 (E) Monitors inspection of construction projects in the field, to ensure conformance with plans and specifications and to note modifications for change order preparation.

-(K) Provides liaison between City engineers and Engineering Aides / Technicians to establish project priority and schedule drafting department support for the completion of Department of Public Works projects; Performs complex calculations, working from current City, State and Federal civil engineering design standards, specifications and drafting procedures, conceptual plans and sketches, field survey data and general instructions to complete design of highway alignment and grade, storm sewer hydrology and hydraulics, right-of-way acquisition and property survey/subdivision projects;
+(M) Provides liaison between City engineers and Engineering Aides / Technicians to establish project priority and schedule drafting department support for the completion of Department of Public Works projects.

 Education and Experience:

 (A) Graduation from an engineering school of recognized standing with major work in civil engineering